openhab/openhab-addons/bundles/org.openhab.binding.onewire/README.md

 The OneWire File System (OWFS, https://owfs.org) provides an abstraction layer between the OneWire bus and this binding.
 It is assumed that you already have a working OWFS installation.
 Besides your sensors, you need a busmaster device (e.g. DS9490R).
+After the isntallation of the addon the server must be restarted

 ## Supported Things